 Rather than dwell on defeat to Real Madrid, Klopp was spotted at 6am the day after, singing with friends on a video that went viral:

 “We saw the European Cup, Madrid had all the f***ing luck, we swear we'll keep on being cool, we'll bring it back to Liverpool!”

 At this moment, fans saw the aura that the likes of Heidel, Lewandowski and Henderson all mentioned within their first words, when asked to recount their experiences of Klopp.

 Everyone who witnessed the demolition of Barcelona at Anfield saw how the words of a drunken morning song could be translated into a pre-match team talk, resulting in a victory that will live long in Champions League history.

-As Liverpool stand on the brink of their first title in 30 years, a whole generation has passed since a club who were once synonymous with success can finally think of it as a returning norm, and one man has spearheaded it through belief - in himself, his players and supporters.
+As Liverpool are now finally ending their 30-year wait for a league title, a whole generation has passed since a club which was once synonymous with success can finally think of it as a returning norm, and one man has spearheaded it through belief - in himself, his players and supporters.

 It's alluring, it's captivating, it's addictive.
 It's Jurgen Klopp.